-Some students may have study support needs due to a specific learning difficulty (i.e. dyslexia or dyspraxia), long term medical condition, physical disability, mental health conditions or hearing/visual impairment.
-Other students may think they have dyslexia or dyspraxia.
+To enable you to get the most out of your studies we encourage you to share with the University if you have a specific learning difficulty (e.g. dyslexia or dyspraxia), long term medical condition, physical disability, mental health conditions or hearing/visual impairment.

-*Please note: You may have already been in contact with Learner Support but this form allows us to gather the most recent information and enables us to collect disclosure information.
+Please note: You may have already been in contact with Learner Support but completion of this form allows us to gather the most recent information and enables us to collect disclosure information.

 The following videos provide further information about the DSA process.

 The process can take on average 10-12 weeks so you are encouraged to apply now to make sure your support is in place for the start of term.

 Please refer to the following websites for guidance:

 If you would like to talk to someone in confidence about your support needs or the Disabled Students’ Allowance (DSA) then please contact a member of the Learner Support Team on 01952 815282 or by email at: firstname.lastname@example.org.

 Please return the Learner Support Self Assessment Form and any relevant evidence/information to:

 Learner Support, Harper Adams University, Newport, Shropshire, TF10 8NB

 Alternatively, you can scan the form and return it with scanned evidence to email@example.com.